awesomeWM/awesome/docs/04-new-widgets.md

     widget:after_draw_children(context, cr, width, height)

-The `:set_children()` method gets called recursively when setting a widget with the declarative layout system, therefore the method should be well defined.
+The `:set_children()` method gets called recursively when setting a widget with the declarative layout system, therefore the method should be well-defined.
 It should probably hook into the `:add` or `:add_widget` methods or be overridden to do nothing.